April 27, 2023

 We only work with and promote products from companies that we trust and feel are good for our consumers to use.
 We are reader-supported.
 If you decide to make a purchase through one of our links, we may earn an affiliate commission.
 Please read our disclosure for more info.

-Last Updated on August 25, 2022 by Verna Meachum
+Last Updated on April 27, 2023 by Verna Meachum

-Let’s first dive into some basic chemistry…
+Let’s first dive into some basic chemistry.

 Since the introduction of polyquats in the early 1960s, they’ve been used in virtually every hair care product on the market today.

-In chemistry, poly stands for polymer; it is a chemical compound made up of multiple units bonded together, while quat or quaternium suggests a positively charged species.
+In chemistry, poly stands for the polymer; it is a chemical compound made up of multiple units bonded together, while quat or quaternium suggests a positively charged species.

 Polyquats or polyquaternium are cationic polymers.
 They are synthetic organic polymers with a large carbon chain backbone attached to positive nitrogen centers.